scijava/scijava/docs/ops/doc/ParameterConversion.rst

 While the above ``engine.convert`` Op is *functional*, it may not be *fast* as the data size increases.
 This is due to the **copy** inherent in its execution, as the ``ArrayImg`` contains new data structures.

-In such cases, devising methods to *wrap* the user arguments, instead of *copying* it, will maximize performance and wow your users.
+In such cases, devising methods to instead *wrap* user arguments will maximize performance and wow your users.
 In our case, we can refine our ``engine.convert`` Op to wrap user data, using the ``DoubleAccess`` interface of ImgLib2:

 .. code-block:: java